Free Delivery over £75. Free Local Delivery over £50. Standard Delivery £9.95 (T&Cs).

 3. The Impact of History: Oktoberfest Through War and Change.

 Oktoberfest has been cancelled 24 times throughout its history, primarily due to wars, epidemics, and financial difficulties.
 The most notable interruptions occurred during the Napoleonic Wars, World War I (1914-1918), and World War II (1939-1945).
-During these years, smaller, more localized versions of the festival, often called "Autumn Festival" (Herbstfest), were held, but they were a far cry from the grand celebrations of traditional Oktoberfest.
+During these years, smaller, more localised versions of the festival, often called "Autumn Festival" (Herbstfest), were held, but they were a far cry from the grand celebrations of traditional Oktoberfest.

 The festival resumed its full splendour in the post-war years, gradually reclaiming its position as a major cultural event.
 The 1950s marked a significant turning point when the traditional "Wiesn" (a local term for Oktoberfest) officially reintroduced the ceremonial tapping of the first keg by the Mayor of Munich, a tradition that continues to this day.